Michelle Legge

 • Pennsylvania: Pennsylvania has limited guidance, but states NFTs may be subject to sales tax unless there is an applicable exemption.

-• Wisconsin: Wisconsin states crypto represents an intangible right rather than personal property and the sales price of crypto itself is therefore non-taxable.
+• Wisconsin: Wisconsin states that crypto represents an intangible right rather than personal property, and the sales price of crypto itself is therefore non-taxable.

 Texas crypto taxes

 As well as being a crypto mining hub, Texas is looking particularly favorable for crypto investors.
-Not only are Bitcoin bulls, El Salvador, looking at launching a Bitcoin embassy in Texas - but a new bill before the Texas legislature proposes to make spending on goods and services Bitcoin tax free in Texas.
+Not only are Bitcoin bulls, El Salvador, looking at launching a Bitcoin embassy in Texas, but a new bill before the Texas legislature proposes to make spending on goods and services Bitcoin tax-free in Texas.
+As it's a state with no income tax, it's a top contender for one of the most crypto-friendly states.

-There are 9 states with no Individual State Income Tax rate.
+There are 9 states with no state income taxes.
 These are:

 • Alaska